FyreByrd/Fallen-Paradise-TTRPG/src/routes/spells/index.md

 ## Mana Storage

 Any caster can store mana on themselves, subject to class-specific limits.
 Most casters can only store one type of mana on themselves.
 Mana can also be stored in receptacles.
-The amount of mana that can be stored in a receptacle is equal to `(Passive Casting State + CB) * number of materials in the receptacle matching the mana type`.
+The amount of mana that can be stored in a receptacle is equal to `(Passive Casting State + CB) * number of materials in the receptacle matching the mana type` (Note: this does mean that a receptacle *can* hold more than one type of mana).